dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/ui-v3.3.4.md

 ## setOriginalImage

-Sets an image to be drawn on a canvas built into the View.
+Sets an image to be drawn on a canvas built into the UI.
 Call showOriginalImage() to show it.

 ```typescript
 setOriginalImage(imageData: Uint8Array | Uint8ClampedArray | HTMLCanvasElement, width: number, height: number): void;